egovernments/DIGIT-Works/backend/bankaccounts/LOCALSETUP.md

 # Local Setup

-To set up the estimate-service in your local system, clone the git repo(https://github.com/egovernments/DIGIT-Works).
+To set up the bank account service in your local system, clone the git repo(https://github.com/egovernments/DIGIT-Works).

 ## Dependencies